ibrado/jekyll-paginate-content/README.md

 | `next_is_last`       |                 | `true` if this page is next-to-last |
 | `previous_is_first`  | `prev_is_first` | `true` if this is the second page   |

+### site.baseurl

+By default, JPC automatically prepends your `site.baseurl` to generated paths so you don't have to do it yourself.
+If you don't like this behavior, set `prepend_baseurl: false` in your configuration.

 ## Page/Post properties